dvalladaresv/MUVA-Vision-Robotica/_posts/2021-26-02-follow-line.md

 A PD controller has been used to control the necessary rotation of the robot so that it does not go out of line.
    1. The calculation of the error is determined by the average of the error of the reference with respect to the centroid and the error of the reference with respect to the upper point.
 The reason for using this error is because, on the one hand, if we only look at the centroid, this point is very close to the camera so it will not be able to anticipate the curves well.
 And if we rely only on the upper point if we anticipate the curves well, but it may be the case that the curve is very far away and we are anticipating too much.
 So we have opted for a compromise between the centroid and the upper point.
    > error = ((reference - cx) + (reference - point_topx))/2
-   2. Then the expression that allows us to adjust is determined by the current error made and the previous error and weighted by the parameters kd (proportional) and kv (derivative), Then the expression that allows us to adjust is determined by the current error committed and the previous error and weighted by the parameters kd(proportional) and kv(derivative), whose values have been obtained experimentally.
+   2. Then the expression that allows us to adjust is determined by the current error made and the previous error and weighted by the parameters kd (proportional) and kv (derivative), whose values have been obtained experimentally.
    >  giro = kp * error + kd * (error - last_error)

 ### PD controller for speed